 Vehicle property taxes paid to the NC DMV at the time of registration are not available on the County's web site.
-To obtain a statement of the property taxes paid for your vehicle, call the NC DMV at 919-814-1779 or email your request to their service center.
+To obtain a statement of the property taxes paid for your vehicle, call the NC DMV at 919-814-1779 or click here to print your vehicle tax receipt.

 Q. Will I receive a tax refund if I transfer my license plate to another vehicle during the year?